cozy/cozy-stack/docs/sharing.md

 ### Sharing document

 A sharing document has the following structure in CouchDB.
 Note some fields are purposely left empty for space convenience.
-And the response from the API hide some fields from the document (OAuth credentials in particular).
+And the response from the API hides some fields from the document (OAuth credentials in particular).

 ```json
 {